Juniper, the fox, is a growing social media sensation, giving people a glimpse into life with a pet fox.

 But there are plenty of drawbacks to owning a fox.
-They have a significant musky smell.
+They have a significant, musky smell.
 They cannot be de-scented, so the smell is something fox owners learn to live with.
-They can be housebroken to an extent, but they also like to mark "their" objects by peeing on them, which is a strong odor that is near impossible get out.
+They can be housebroken to an extent, but they also like to mark "their" objects by peeing on them, which is a strong odor that is near impossible to get out.

 Dogs are often confused or antagonized by the presence of foxes, as they are very different species.
-It can be difficult to introduce a fox into a home where dogs live, and their natural instinct will be to run.
+It can be challenging to introduce a fox into a home where dogs live, and their natural instinct will be to run.

 What Does it Cost to Own a Fox?

-$200 a month for food: Foxes do not do well on all-kibble diets.
+At least $200 a month for food: Foxes do not do well on all-kibble diets.
 They require a good deal of raw meat, eggs, and vegetables.
 Foxes need a nutrient called taurine to survive, which is found in animal tissues.
 Juniper gets fed a diverse diet of venison, chicken, turkey, beef, fish, fruits, and vegetables.

-Juniper's family created her an outdoor enclosure that is dig-proof and has a roof so she cannot escape.
+Juniper's family created an outdoor enclosure that is dig-proof and has a roof so she cannot escape.
 Her habitat has trees for her to climb on, dens, an underground tube, and plenty of room to run.

-$150-400 for vet visits: Your average small animal vet will not care for foxes.
+Somewhere between $150-400 for vet visits: Your average small animal vet will not care for foxes.
 You will need to take your fox to an exotic animal or wild animal specialist, which can be significantly more expensive.